Brucknem/old.brucknem.github.io/_posts/2021-02-11-welcome-to-brucknem.markdown

 - 💬 Ask me about anything.
 I'm happy to discuss any topic and even more if I can help you.
 - 📫 How to reach me: See bottom of left side bar.
 - ⚡ Fun fact: There are a lot of nice organisations like <a href="https://www.4ocean.com/" target="_blank">4Ocean</a> or <a href="https://www.germanzero.de" target="_blank">German Zero</a> that fight against worldwide pollution and climate change.
 They are always happy to get support.

+# Work in progress

+I started my page on 2021/11/02 and will update the contents as often as possible.
+Stay tuned!